The Real Housewives of Atlanta: Seasons 5–11

-The eighth season premiered on November 8, 2015, which featured Williams returning as a full-time housewife and Kim Fields joining as the latest housewife.
-Whitfield returned as a friend of the housewives alongside Shamea Morton.
-Leakes and Jordan did not return as Housewives., instead featuring as guests alongside Hampton and McKinney.
+The eighth season premiered on November 8, 2015.
+Season eight saw the full-time return of Williams, Burruss, Moore, Parks, and Bailey as Leakes, Jordan, and McKinney exited the series.
+The season also saw the introduction to actress Kim Fields, who joined in a main capacity.
+Whitfield also returned as a "Friend" alongside newcomer Shamea Morton.
+Leakes, Jordan, Hampton and McKinney made guest appearances throughout the season.
 The ninth season premiered on November 6, 2016, with Whitfield returning in a full-time capacity.
 Fields did not return.
 Hampton made numerous guest appearances along with Morton, while original housewives Wu and Zolciak-Biermann appeared in the season finale.

 Leakes returned as a full-time cast member for the tenth season, which premiered on November 5, 2017.
-Parks did not return, while Zolciak-Biermann and Hampton returned as a friend of the housewives, alongside Eva Marcille.
+Parks did not return, as she was fired after it was learned at the Season 9 reunion that she started and perpetuated a rumor that Burruss and her husband Todd planned to drug and rape Williams and Morton.
+Zolciak-Biermann and Hampton returned as a friend of the housewives, alongside Eva Marcille.
 Morton and Wu appeared throughout the season as well.
 Whitfield, for the second time, and Moore left the show after the tenth season.
 Marcille was promoted to a full-time capacity, alongside the addition of Shamari DeVoe for the eleventh season, which premiered on November 4, 2018.
 The season also introduced Tanya Sam as a new friend of the housewives, alongside Hampton.
 Moore appeared as a guest alongside Morton.

 Seasons 12–15

 The twelfth season premiered on November 3, 2019, with Moore returning full-time, and Hampton and Sam returning in recurring capacities.
 DeVoe did not return.
 Morton appeared as a guest.
 Marcille and Leakes announced their departure from the show in June 2020 and September 2020 respectively.
 The thirteenth season premiered on December 6, 2020, with Drew Sidora joining as the newest Housewife.
 LaToya Ali joined as "friend of the housewives" alongside Hampton and Sam.
 Marcille returned as a guest alongside Morton as well as former housewives, Whitfield and Jordan.
 Bailey and Williams departed the series in September 2021.

 The fourteenth season premiered on May 1, 2022.
 Burruss, Moore and Sidora returned, along with Hampton being promoted to a full-time cast member, after seasons in recurring and guest capacities.
 Whitfield also returned as a full-time cast member for a third time, along with the additions of Sanya Richards-Ross as a Housewife, and Monyetta Shaw-Carter being introduced as a "friend of the housewives".
 Original housewives, Snow and Wu returned as guests.
 The fifteenth season premiered on May 7, 2023.
 Whitfield, Burruss, Moore, Sidora, Hampton and Richards-Ross returned to the series.
 Shaw-Carter returned as a friend of the housewives, along with Courtney Rhodes.
-Morton and Ali appeared as guests, alongside former housewives: Snow, Wu, Zolciak-Biermann and Bailey.
+Morton and Ali appeared as guests, alongside former housewives Snow, Wu, Zolciak-Biermann and Bailey.